 Since retiring from teaching she has devoted her time to art.
 She is a keen member of Rachel Hemming Bray’s life-drawing class, has attended courses on watercolour painting and silk painting and has taken part in many Embroiderers’ Guild workshops.

 Each picture is unique and she combines her recently-acquired skills with a fair amount of experimentation.
 Above all she hopes to convey a sense of joy and fun.
 Working with some new materials and some used, found or recycled appeals to her sense of thrift as well as being “green”.
-Heather is a member of the Embroiderers’ Guild and the Clifton Arts Club.
+Heather is a member of the Embroiderers’ Guild, the Clifton Arts club and a Friend of the Royal West of England Academy.